 - In a skillet over medium heat add 2 tablespoons oil and saute the onion until browned, about 5-6 minutes.
 Add the garlic, tomato paste, cumin and chile flakes.
 Cook another minute.
 Spoon into a food processor along with the roasted peppers, 1 tablespoon of oil, breadcrumbs, pomegranate molasses, lemon juice, salt and pepper.
 Process for 30 seconds and then add 1 cup toasted walnuts.
 Process again for another 30 seconds to keep chunky.

 - Transfer to a shallow serving dish, top with a drizzle of olive oil, reserved 2 tablespoons of toasted walnuts (crush with hands) and parsley.
 Great with warm pita to scoop or vegetables.

 - Feel free to use jarred, drained roasted red bell peppers.
 I find them in 12 ounce jars at Trader Joes, Whole Foods, your local market or online.
 This recipe calls for 14 ounces, so buy 2 jars.

 - If you can 't find Aleppo chile flakes, substitute 1 teaspoon of red chile pepper flakes.

 - You can substitute an equal amount of ground almonds.

-- Pomegranate Molasses can be found in most Whole Food Stores or Persian and Middle Eastern food markets and online for ordering.
-You can also substitute with the following: Fresh Pomegranate Seeds, Pomegranate Juice + Sugar, Lemon or Lime Juice + Sugar or Lemon Juice + Honey.
+- Pomegranate molasses can be found in most Whole Food Stores or Persian and Middle Eastern food markets and online for ordering.
+You can also substitute with any of the following: Fresh pomegranate seeds, pomegranate juice + sugar (or honey) with lemon or lime juice.

 *The information shown below is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.